radusw/cities/README.md

 $curl http://localhost:9000/api/London
 ```

+Open the browser and go to:
+ * `http://localhost:9000/elm` for Elm frontend or
+ * `http://localhost:9000/vue` for VueJs frontend or
-Open the browser and go to `http://localhost:9000/elm` for Elm FE or `http://localhost:9000/<city e.g. /Bucharest>` for Twirl FE
+ * `http://localhost:9000/<city e.g. /Bucharest>` for Twirl frontend